' Bankruptcy and Private Student Loans - Robert M. Geller

 Collection Powers Vary

 Federal student loan lenders do not need to go to court to take action.
 They have the authority to garnish wages, seize bank accounts, and take other aggressive measures to collect the money owed to them without permission from the courts.
 This is not the case with private student loan lenders who are limited in their collection powers.
-They must receive a court order to do any of these things and like lenders of other private loans, they must file a lawsuit and win a judgment before seizing any assets.
+They must receive a court order to do any of these things.
+Like lenders of other private loans, they must file a lawsuit and win a judgment before seizing any assets.

 Things Can Get Sketchy